rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 * see "sequences" for further details
 * "sequence" is the term that will be used throughout this discussion

+Note that sequences are specialized multisets such that there is an order relation on the underlying set of components.

 <!-- ======================================================================= -->
 ## core concept